Click on the image above to access back copies of the National U3A Newsletter

 No qualifications are necessary to join - and none are awarded.

-Membership is open to individuals who are no longer working full-time, so have the opportunity to pursue existing interests and explore new ones.
+Membership is open to individuals who are no longer working full-time, with the time and opportunity to pursue existing interests, explore new ones and keep the body and brain active and developing.
 There is NOT a "lower age limit", nor indeed an "upper age limit".